onsip/sipjs.com/content/faq.md

 ## The default Session Description Handler does not do everything I need.
 Can you make it do more?
 No. We are trying to build a SIP signaling library.
 We do not want to be in the business of handling all the different media cases.
 You should build your own [Session Description Handler](/api/0.11.0/sessionDescriptionHandler/).

-## How can I play early media (with and invite SDP)?
+## How can I play early media (with an invite with SDP)?
 Early media can be played if you do an [invite without SDP](/api/0.11.0/ua/#invitetarget-options-modifiers).
 As of writing this the browsers do not currently support early media.
 SIP.js uses a "hack" where we set the early media as final media.
 Since each peer connection can only have a single offer and answer we need to create a new peer connection for each endpoint that sends us media.
 We cannot create multiple offers and send it to each fork, so we send no offer and force each fork to send us an offer.
 We can then create an individual peer connection and answer for each fork.
 This is fully compliant with the [SIP RFC](https://tools.ietf.org/html/rfc3261) and compatible with most major SIP implementations.
 This is why we cannot support early media on invites with SDP.

 ## My call does not fork, so can you add early media support for invite with SDP?
 No. Since we cannot support this for all users, we cannot add it to the library unless it supports all use cases.

 ## My SIP.js application isn’t working!
 Where do I get help?
 The best way to get help is through our [Google Group mailing list](https://groups.google.com/forum/#!forum/sip_js).
-Make sure that you include logs with [traceSip](/api/0.11.0/ws_transport_configuration_parameters/#tracesip) enabled.
+Make sure that you include logs with [traceSip](/api/0.11.0/ws_transport_configuration_parameters/#tracesip) enabled in a [gist](https://gist.github.com/).
 The Github issue tracker is reserved for bugs within the library.

 ## What can I do with SIP.js?
 You can add a signaling layer to your WebRTC app so it can create, modify, and terminate communication sessions between its peers.
 In other words, you can create a full SIP user agent right in a web page.
 With this SIP user agent, you can send and receive voice and video calls as well as SIP messages.